Crete travel guide & 25 photos to feed your wanderlust

 Zaros lake photos of Crete

 Crete is a big island, and even though it’s rather far away from most Greek islands, there are daily connections to some of them.
-There are direct flights to the Cyclades, and there are good ferry connections too.
+There are direct flights to the Cyclades, as well as good ferry connections.

 Travel from Crete to Santorini

-I was never a big fan of Santorini, mainly because it was sold entirely to mass tourism.
+I was never a big fan of Santorini, mainly because it had been entirely sold out to mass tourism.
 However, the landscape is stunning, and Santorini is probably the most famous Greek island in the world.

 If you’d like to find more info about Santorini, I wrote two separate articles, where you can find lesser-known Santorini facts and the best photo tours on the island.